deprekate/genotate/README.md

 The output of `Genotate` are 'coding region' predictions in GenBank format.
 They *should* match with the true coding gene regions, but are not genes per say, since they are not based on start and stop codons.
-Though they have all been trimmed to a stop codon after Genotate determines which transation table the genome uses (i.e. if it does stop codon readthrough).
+Though they have all been trimmed to a stop codon after Genotate determines which transation table the genome uses (i.e. if it performs stop codon readthrough).

 Currently the best way to visualize the predictions is in a Genome Viewer application, such